nigelm/moin2gitwiki/README.md

 passed through as HTML - which displays correctly but is less easy to parse and edit.

+Attachments that are available in the wiki are also handled - they are put into a `_attachments` directory under a subdirectory named for the original page directory name.
+Links to attachments should be handled correctly.

 ## Issues

 The overall process is not particularly fast.
 But this should be something you only do once (or a few attempts) so raw speed is not needed.

+Attachments are not versioned by MoinMon.
+This means any attachment that was deleted from MoinMoin is no longer available to put into the converted wiki.
+Any attachment that was updated a few times is only available in the last version (but will probably be inserted into the history at the point where it first appeared but with the latest content).

 ## Installation